-You are using a language that is not supported by a native SDK (i.e. Elixir, Scala, Perl).
+You are using a programming language not supported by a native SDK.
+For example, Elixir, Scala, or Perl.
 While it is possible to create your own service using an Optimizely SDK of your choice, you could also customize the open-source Optimizely Agent to your needs without building the service layer on your own.

 If your use case would not benefit greatly from Optimizely Agent, you should consider the below reasons to not use Optimizely Agent and review Optimizely's many open-source SDKs instead.

-If time to provide bucketing decisions is a primary concern for you, you may want to use an embedded Full Stack SDK rather than Optimizely Agent.
+If time to provide bucketing decisions is your primary concern, you may want to use an embedded Full Stack SDK rather than Optimizely Agent.

-If your app is constructed as a monolith, embedded SDKs might be easier to install and might be a more natural fit for your application and development practices.
+If your app is constructed as a monolith, embedded SDKs might be easier to install and a more natural fit for your application and development practices.

 If you are looking for the fastest way to get a single team up and running with deploying feature management and experimentation, embedding an SDK is the best option for you at first.
 You can always start using Optimizely Agent later, and it can even be used alongside Optimizely Full Stack SDKs running in another part of your stack.

-Agent can scale to large decision/event tracking volumes with relatively low CPU / memory specs.
-For example, at Optimizely, we scaled our deployment to 740 clients with a cluster of 12 agent instances, which in total use 6 vCPUs and 12GB RAM.
+Optimizley Agent can scale to large decision/event tracking volumes with relatively low CPU/memory specs.
+For example, at Optimizely, we scaled our deployment to 740 clients with a cluster of 12 agent instances, using 6 vCPUs and 12GB RAM.
 You will likely need to focus more on network bandwidth than compute power.

 Any standard load balancer should let you route traffic across your agent cluster.
 At Optimizely, we used an AWS Elastic Load Balancer (ELB) for our internal deployment.
-This allows us to transparently scale our agent cluster as internal demands increase.
+This allows us to easily scale our Agent cluster as internal demands increase.

-In detail, today, each agent instance maintains a dedicated, separate cache.
-Each agent instance persists an SDK instance for each SDK key your team uses.
-Agent instances automatically keep datafiles up to date for each SDK key instance so that you will have eventual consistency across the cluster.
+Each Agent instance maintains a dedicated, separate cache.
+Each Agent instance persists an SDK instance for each SDK key your team uses.
+Agent instances automatically keep datafiles up to date for each SDK key instance so that you will eventually have consistency across the cluster.
 The rate of the datafile update can be set as the configuration value

 OPTIMIZELY_CLIENT_POLLINGINTERVAL (the default is 1 minute).

-Because SDKs are generally stateless today, they should not need to share data.
-We plan to add a common backing data store, so we invite you to share your feedback through your technical support manager.
+Because SDKs are generally stateless, they should not need to share data.
+Optimizely plans to add a common backing data store, so we invite you to share your feedback through your technical support manager.

-If you require strong consistency across datafiles, then we recommend an active/passive deployment where all requests are made to a single vertically scaled host, with a passive, standby cluster available for high availability in the event of a failure.
+If you require strong consistency across datafiles, we recommend an active/passive deployment where all requests are made to a single vertically scaled host, with a passive, standby cluster available for high availability in the event of a failure.